vlang/v/vlib/regex/README.md

 	mut n_digit := if in_col.len == 4 { 1 } else { 2 }
 	mut col_mul := if in_col.len == 4 { 4 } else { 0 }
 	// this is the regex query, it use the V string interpolation to customize the regex query
-	// NOTE: if you want use escaped code you must use the r"" (raw) strings,
+	// Note: If you want use escaped code you must use the r"" (raw) strings,
 	// *** please remember that the V interpoaltion doesn't work on raw strings. *** query := '#([a-fA-F0-9]{${n_digit}})([a-fA-F0-9]{${n_digit}})([a-fA-F0-9]{${n_digit}})'
 	mut re := regex.regex_opt(query) or { panic(err) }